 Also referred to simply as Minn Beach, this is another picturesque beach in Shetland.
 The beach is actually another tombolo, connecting West Burra to Kettla Ness.
 Minn Beach is a few miles south of Meal Beach on West Burra so it is easy to visit both in the same trip.
 We walked across the tombola to Kettla Ness where there is a scenic hike around the cliffs.

-Hiking the coastal trails
+The coastal trails

 As we were blessed with good weather when we were in Shetland, we spent much of our time hiking along the coastal paths.
 The cliffs are spectacular and the views stunning if the sun shines.
 Two areas stand out in particular: